sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 ---

 [ACCORDION-BEGIN [Step 1: ](Run MDK Dependencies Installer)]

+>Make sure you are choosing the right development platform tab above.

 Make sure that you have download latest version of MDK SDK as described in Prerequisites.